-A key part of creating an ethical wardrobe is how and where you buy your clothes.
+A key part of creating an ethical, sustainable wardrobe is how and where you buy your clothes.
 The other is caring for what you already have.
 Fast fashion asks you to add to your wardrobe, not knowing how to care for your clothes means you need to.
 Today I’m going to be sharing with you a comprehensive list of the best tips, tricks and ideas for making your clothes last longer, giving your closet longevity and that ethical edge.
 You don’t need to feel guilty for past fast fashion purchases, just make them worth their while as part of your new ethical lifestyle.
 This is a bit of a mega post as I’ve collected advice from all across the internet, but I’ve split it into sections to help ya out!

 – Your clothes come with tags for a reason, and following those instructions properly can make your clothes go much further.
 If you have specific things you want to avoid (you have no time for hand washing for example) then make these tags part of your shopping routine going forward; you’re better off spending your money on clothes you know you can care for properly instead of ignoring care instructions and ruining them.